tjmahr/LatencyPoster/report/report-mid.md

 Condition 2: Animated centering stimulus.

 * Centering stimulus was an abstract geometric animation.
-It appeared onscreen after two images had been presented for 2000\ ms. (__Describe and maybe show example__)
+It appeared onscreen after two images had been presented for 2000\ ms.
 * The animation looped until the child had fixated on it for 300\ ms or until 8000\ ms had elapsed.
-Then the carrier phrase was played, at target-word onset, the centering stimulus disappeared.
+Then the carrier phrase (_find the_) was played; at target-word onset, the centering stimulus disappeared.
 * Because carrier phrase and target-word presentation were triggered by fixation to the animation, these trials incorporated _gaze-contingency_ into the LWL paradigm.